How to Use Ethical Values to Build Your Business

 The legacy that Dame Anita leaves should continue to inspire

 “Leaders should never be seduced into believing it’s not the role of business to tackle the big issues – because it absolutely is.”

-As a challenger law firm, we have an enormous amount of respect for other challengers, innovators, and those people who are brave enough to take industries forward.
+As a challenger law firm, we have an enormous amount of respect for other challengers, innovators, and those people who are brave enough to take industries forward just as Dame Anita did taking an ethical values led approach to business.
 In this series, we will celebrate these people and their achievements.